 New Trailhead Improvements

-The City of Scottsdale is also moving forward with design and construction of the Pima Dynamite Trailhead located on the northeast corner of Pima Road and Dynamite Boulevard.
+The City of Scottsdale is moving forward with design and construction of the Pima Dynamite Trailhead located on the northeast corner of Pima Road and Dynamite Boulevard.
 This trailhead will provide parking and support amenities for public recreational access to the extensive network of trails in the northern region of the Preserve for hiking, biking, trail running, and horseback riding.
-Construction is expected to begin in 2019, and completed in early 2020.
+Construction is expected to begin in 2019 and completed in 2020.

 You can pickup hard copies at any of the trailhead locations or at:

 |Introduction||Gateway||Tom's Thumb||Brown's Ranch|

 |Southern Mountain Region||Gateway Loop Trail||Marcus Landslide||Jane Rau Trail|

 The Preserve is open everyday, sunrise to sunset, free of charge.
 All trailheads open and close at specific times throughout the year.

 Please observe all rules and regulations including no alcohol, smoking or fires.